When/how to plant:

 Blueberries: Bluecrop, Chandler, Georgia Gem, Gulf Coast, Jubilee, Miramba, Misty, O'Neal, and Reveille.
 More details are available on our blueberry varieties page.

 * Many other varieties may also do well here in Santa Clara County.
 This list is based on UC Master Gardener trials, taste tests, and feedback from local growers.

-No endorsement of named products or companies is intended, nor is criticism implied of similar products or companies that are not mentioned, nor is currently availability guaranteed.
+No endorsement of named products or companies is intended, nor is criticism implied of similar products or companies that are not mentioned, nor is current availability guaranteed.